9.1 Session Setup, Warm-Up, and Cool-Down

 Key Takeaways

-• Exercise Technique and Training Instruction is the largest CPT7 blueprint domain at 24%, so setup and session delivery deserve extra practice.
+• Exercise Technique and Training Instruction is the largest CPT7 blueprint domain at roughly 24%, so setup and session delivery deserve extra exam practice.

-• NASM-style exam answers favor systematic setup and individualized adjustment over generic hard workouts.
+• NASM-style answers favor systematic setup and individualized adjustment over generic hard workouts.

 Session Flow as a Safety Control

-The NASM-CPT exam treats exercise instruction as a safety skill.
-Domain 5 asks whether the trainer can set up, demonstrate, observe, cue, progress, regress, spot, and stop training when needed.
-The best answer is usually the one that keeps the client inside good technique while still moving toward the goal.
+The NASM-CPT (Certified Personal Trainer) exam treats exercise instruction as a safety skill.
+The Exercise Technique and Training Instruction domain — the largest single weighting on the CPT7 blueprint at roughly 24% — asks whether the trainer can set up, demonstrate, observe, cue, progress, regress, spot, and stop training when needed.
+The best answer usually keeps the client inside good technique while still moving toward the goal.

 Before the workout starts, confirm the plan for the day.
-Review readiness, soreness, sleep, fueling, medication changes, pain reports, and any change in health status.
+Review readiness, soreness, sleep, fueling, medication changes, pain reports, and any change in health status since the PAR-Q+ and health history were taken.
 Then inspect the training area.
 A great exercise choice becomes unsafe when the bench is unstable, the collars are missing, the walking path is blocked, or the trainer cannot keep line of sight.

 Use this session setup pattern: